Multiscale Corrections by Continuous Super-Resolution: Introduction

 \section{Introduction}

 This study paves a new direction of using deep learning-based continuous super-resolution as a numerical homogenization tool.
 To this end, we address the issue of efficiently simulating physical phenomena characterized by effects on several length scales.
+In this context, the term \emph{numerical homogenization} refers to a general mathematical strategy that allows to employ fine-scale features of a solution (sometimes referred to as oscillations) in a coarse-scale simulations.
+Thus, numerical homogenization can in some sense be translated to \emph{multiscale correction} in what follows.
+A comparison between \emph{classical} mathematical homogenization approaches and our super-resolution-based approach is illuminated in the below paragraphs.

+We denote our approach \emph{continuous}, since as opposed to most super-resolution approaches, which are trained on fixed integer scales (e.g., the super-resolution is conducted by factors of 2, 4, \dots), we allow for an arbitrary scaling and also allow for out-of-distribution resolutions.
+That is, we may train our model to downscale the simulation \( 16 \) times, and use it to downscale our numerical results \( 10 \) or \( 20 \) times.

-Examples of such phenomena are flow and transport through porous media.
+Examples of multiscale phenomena with effects on multiple scales are flow and transport through porous media.
 To reliably predict such phenomena, information on the micro-scale is necessary.
 However, if, e.g., flow through soil is considered, we are usually only interested in some macroscopic outcome, such as the final macroscopic location of some contaminant in a field.
 In mathematical terms, such processes are described by partial differential equations (PDEs).
-More precisely, the equilibrium state of a flow process is characterized by a function $u$ that solves the PDE
+More precisely, the equilibrium state of a flow process is characterized by an unknown function $u$ that solves the PDE